Applying for UK Passport following citizenship ceremony

 When you return your BRP, you should cut it into pieces and include a note to the Home Office stating the reason you’re returning it.
 The note should read something along the lines of “the reason I’m returning my permit is I’ve become a British citizen”.

-Be sure to comply to this request as those who fail to return their BRP on time could face a £1,000 fine, which isn’t how you want to begin life as a British citizen!
+Be sure to comply with this request, as those who fail to return their BRP on time could face a £1,000 fine, which isn’t how you want to begin life as a British citizen!

 Am I automatically eligible now I’m a British citizen?